kehantan/labbook/docs/protease_assay/substrate_std.rst

 **Procedure**

 #.
-Prepare different concentration of substrate by diluting stock substrate in working buffer solution in a black 96 well plate.
+Do 1/2 fold serial dilution of stock substrate using working buffer solution in a black 96 well plate.

-    * I usually do 1/2 fold serial dilution starting from 500 uM substrate concentration.

 #.
 Read plate at 350 nm for excitation and 440 nm for emission.
+#.
+Plot the graph using graphpad prism.